Q.

 A.

-Dignity Center is in the Highland Park area of Los Angeles,
+Dignity Center is in the Highland Park section of Los Angeles,

 just off the Pasadena Freeway and a few miles northeast of downtown

 Los Angeles.
-For a map (with a zoom in/out feature to help you, whether you
+To see a map (with a zoom in/out feature to help you, whether you

 are nearby or at a distance), click